sachin303/MyFirstRepo/README.md

 MyFirstRepo
 ===========

-First GIT Repository, I learn, embrace and mentors other with this repo
+First GIT Repository, I learn, embrace GIT and mentors other with this repo